hazfacta/What-Makes-a-Game-Popular-on-Steam-/README.md

-# Analyzing Popularity Trends in Steam Games
+# Analysing Popularity Trends in Steam Games

 ## **How to define popularity?**